AtlasOfLivingAustralia/species-lists/README.md

 # species-lists

-Tool for managing species lists in the ALA
+System for managing species lists in the ALA.

+This consists of two parts:

+* lists-ui - Web application for managing species lists
+* lists-service - Web service for accessing species lists